sgaut023/skin_disease_classification/README.md

 Challenge 3: **Finding disentangled representations**.
 A crucial element in extracting information features from high dimensional structured data is the disentanglement of sources of variations in the data.
 We observe a lot of intra-class variation.
 Let’s visualize some of the images.

+The images are taken from http://www.danderm-pdv.is.kkh.dk/atlas/index.html with their permission to use for this technical test.

 Architectures
 ------------
 We consider four different architectures: